-iPhone/PTT devices must be fully charged and activated throughout the day because it is a district-issued communication device and must remain activated during the day including the routes and activity trips.
-Transportation Department staff will monitor iPhone/PTT devices to ensure compliance with activation requirements.
+PTT devices must be fully charged and activated not less than one hour before and after the operator's morning and afternoon routes and must remain activated during the routes and activity trips.
+Transportation Department staff will monitor PTT devices to ensure compliance with activation requirements.